kasir-barati/my-prisma-bugs/README.md

   prisma:client:libraryEngine hookProcess received: exit +0ms
 ```

-And in the postgres you should see something like this:
+And for the postgres something like this:

 ```cmd
 postgres_1  | 2022-03-25 12:58:38.611 UTC [112] STATEMENT: